ivanferre/devops/pysock/README.md

 ## TODO

-Carry on with the tutorial from *Application Client and Server*
+Carry on with the tutorial from *Application Client and Server*.

+If you want to change the socket connection examples, remember to change the address to “::1” and also change AF_INET to AFI_NET6.
+There are other options you can specify for IPv6 sockets, but this should get you started.

 ## References